 Dr Whiting sees dogs at the following locations:

 6410 Hwy 92, Acworth GA 30102 ~ 770.926.5311

 Please contact BFVH directly for an appointment with Dr Whiting as they do the booking for this locale

 Home Office ~

 Dr Whiting sees dog in her home office at varying times during the week.
 Her schedule changes weekly due to balancing horse and dog clients

 Please contact Dr Whiting to get on her email list for this facility

-Dr Whiting attends agility trials in Franklin and Murfreesboro, Tennessee throughout the year, treating dogs during the trial.
+Dr Whiting regularly attends agility trials in Franklin and Murfreesboro, Tennessee throughout the year, treating dogs during the trial.
 Generally, she does chiropractic, laser and acupuncture

 These trials will be posted here and on Facebook